User Community Service Desk Downloads

 1. Create a Snowflake user according to your selected authentication method:

-1. In Snowflake, select your account in the lower-left corner, then Connect a tool to Snowflake.
+1. In Snowflake, select your account in the lower-left corner and then select Connect a tool to Snowflake.

 2. In the Account Details dialog:

-• Account tab: Copy Account Identifier (SNOWFLAKE_ACCOUNT), User Name (SNOWFLAKE_USER), and Role (SNOWFLAKE_ROLE) values.
+• On the Account tab, copy Account Identifier (SNOWFLAKE_ACCOUNT), User Name (SNOWFLAKE_USER), and Role (SNOWFLAKE_ROLE).

-• Config File tab: Select your warehouse, database and schema, then copy warehouse (SNOWFLAKE_WAREHOUSE), database (SNOWFLAKE_DATABASE), and schema (SNOWFLAKE_SCHEMA) values.
+• On the Config File tab, select your warehouse, database, and schema, then copy warehouse (SNOWFLAKE_WAREHOUSE), database (SNOWFLAKE_DATABASE), and schema (SNOWFLAKE_SCHEMA).

-3. For SNOWFLAKE_STAGE: Use the name of your dedicated Snowflake stage.
-You can also find it under Data > Databases, after selecting your database and schema.
+3. For SNOWFLAKE_STAGE, use the name of your dedicated Snowflake stage.
+You can also find it under Data > Databases after you select your database and schema.

 Security considerations

-Lookups in UDFs are currently visible to everyone with access to UDF.
-Take this into consideration when deploying DQ firewalls that contain lookup tables with sensitive information.
+Lookups in UDFs are currently visible to everyone with access to the UDF.
+Take this into consideration when you deploy DQ firewalls that contain lookup tables with sensitive information.

 We recommend:

-• Reviewing lookup data for sensitive information before deploying DQ firewalls containing lookups.
+• Reviewing lookup data for sensitive information before deployment.

 Install DQ Gates